 How We Treat Periodontal Disease

 The best way to both prevent and treat periodontal disease, aside from maintaining good oral hygiene by brushing and flossing every day, is coming in for your biannual cleanings.
 Only professional periodontal cleanings can eradicate that buildup of erosive tartar in hard-to-reach places.
 Scaling and root planing are two common methods we use for mild periodontal disease.
-When treating more advanced gum disease we may use either surgical or non-surgical means, including flap surgery, perioscopy, crown lengthening, and grafting.
+When treating more advanced gum disease we may use either surgical or non-surgical means, including flap surgery, perioscopy (find out if it's right for you here), crown lengthening, and grafting.

 Protect Your Gums Today!

 The consequences of periodontal disease can be devastating, but they do not have to be.
 With twice annual cleanings and a proactive home regimen, you can keep your gums healthy and strong so that you never have to worry about periodontal disease.
-To learn more about preventing gum disease, or to find out how we can help treat it, give Implant and Periodontal Wellness Center of Arizona a call today at (480) 504-0506 to schedule a consultation!
+To learn more about preventing gum disease, or to find out how we can help treat it with gum disease treatment, give Implant and Periodontal Wellness Center of Arizona a call today at (480) 504-0506 to schedule a consultation!